beyond-all-reason/teiserver/documents/planned_designs/clustering.md

     - AchievementServer
 - **Stage 2:** Convert these to use a Horde DynamicSupervisor
 - **Stage 3:** Have them all startup from Teiserver.Startup where they can check for existing PIDs
+- **Stage 4:** Discover how scheduled Oban jobs will work, some of them are long running and we don't want to duplicate them

 ## Lessons learned
 - Ensure when registering processes they have a unique key.
 I accidentally registered the LobbyThrottles without having the lobby_id be part of the key and as a result they didn't register correctly at first.